aebibtech/win-transfer-to-ssd/README.md

 # Transfer Windows to new SSD
 Transfers an existing Windows installation to an empty SSD.
 This is useful for people who are adding a Solid State Disk with an existing HDD.
+These scripts utilize `DISM` and `bcdboot`.

 ## Usage
 1. Clone this repo.
 Put it in your WinPE boot disk (or Windows Install USB disk).